Workplace productivity statistics for 2022

 As of 2021, a stunning 86% of the country's workforce has either moved to shorter hours or has the right to negotiate such conditions.

 In 2022, Belgium introduced a shorter workweek, as well as the UK, where they started a six-month trial.
-Some other European countries that are considering such a trial are:
+Some other European countries that are considering or have already started such a trial are:

 Apart from Europe, large corporations in Japan are considering a 4-day workweek.
 At the same time, employees working in Unilever in New Zealand are currently experimenting with this work schedule for one year.